-The USB-C-Switch is designed as a platform to simplify switching of multiple USB type-C ports.
-The switch is a bi-directional four-to-one or one-to-four multiplexer (mux) for USB-C connections.
-It is compatible with USB Type-C applications including SuperSpeed+ (10Gbps) and alternate modes (alt-mode).
+The USB-C-Switch is designed as a platform to simplify switching of multiple USB Type-C ports.
+The switch is a bi-directional four-to-one or one-to-four multiplexer (mux) which can create a dedicated connection between a device on the Common Port and a device on one of the available Mux Channels.
+USB-C-Switch is compatible with USB Type-C applications including link rates up to USB 3.1 / Gen 2 SuperSpeed+ (10Gbps) and alternate modes (alt-mode), CarPlay and AndroidAuto.
 Supported alt-modes include HDMI, DisplayPort and digital audio.

-At its core the switch is a passive analog mux for USB Hi-Speed (HS), SuperSpeed+ (SS) and side band use (SBU) signals.
+At its core the switch is an analog mux for USB Hi-Speed (HS), SuperSpeed+ (SS) and side band use (SBU) signals.
 V{BUS} and CC signals pass through current and voltage measurement functional blocks for use in testing and debugging of USB Type-C systems.
 The CC lines have USB compliant cable orientation detection circuitry, which enables the USB-C-Switch to properly route signals when using two standard-compliant USB cables.
 Further, when used with an Acroname Universal Orientation Cable (UOC, part number C38-USBC-UOC), the USB-C-Switch includes circuitry to conduct a cable flip which reverses the apparent cable orientation to connected devices - automating the actions of unplugging, changing orientation and re-inserting a USB-C cable.